filisko/testable-functions/README.md

 Why to choose this package over a hundred other tools out there?

-Because we prefer simplicity over complicated mocking tools.
-We just have enough to achieve our purpose.
+Because we prefer simplicity over complicated mocking tools and we just want enough to accomplish our goal.

 This is a common example for other mocking tools: